ok-dhs/.github/profile/README.md

 ## Hi there 👋
 Welcome to the .github Repository!

-This repository serves as a special repository for your organization's profile on GitHub.
-The contents of this repository, including this README.md file, will be displayed on your public organization profile, making it visible to anyone visiting your profile.

 🙋‍♀️ The Office of Management and Enterprise Services is state government’s backbone.
 Agencies turn to us for the finance, property, human resources and technology services they need to succeed.
 We’re a trusted, credible partner providing the business expertise that makes Oklahoma government work.

 ### Contribution Guidelines